sparktoai/ai-generated-games/README.md

 The Schulte Table Training Game is a web-based attention training tool designed to help users improve focus, visual search ability, and cognitive processing speed.
 It uses the classic Schulte grid training method to exercise the brain by sequentially finding and clicking randomly arranged numbers.

 We've also added the classic 2048 puzzle game, a number merging game that challenges players to slide numbered tiles on a grid to combine them and create a tile with the number 2048.

+Additionally, we've included the classic Sudoku puzzle game, a number logic puzzle that challenges players to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids contains all digits from 1 to 9.

 ## Features